caojoshua-self-guided-courses/MIT6.858/README.md

 ```
 And enter password `6858`.

-Once in the host, you can access the shared folder with
+Once in the guest, you can access the shared folder with
 ```
 sudo mount -t 9p -o trans=virtio,version=9p2000.L hostshare <path/to/folder>
 ```